pitosalas/cosi166r/retrospective.md

 - Lab session is too long; would prefer 3 smaller lab sessions
 - Would like a walk through of PA Rails 2 solution
 - Need more live coding

+From Midsemester:

+* Checkin Questions....

+$$SLIDE_TITLE Major findings and changes because of feedback

+* Findings
+  1. Ruby on Rails Tutorials are loved loved loved!
+  1. TAs are super responsive over slack
+  1. You appreciate the breaks and videos during break
+  1. You like live coding during class and during lab
+  1. You learned a lot from the PAs

+* Needs Improvement
+  1. Hard to keep up with homework and it takes too much juggling
+  1. You would like more code walkthroughs, live coding and guided labs
+  1. You would like more in-class time for group work, exercises
+  1. People with Windows have had a disproportionate amount of challenges

+* Changes because of feedback
+  1. Pruning of homeworks, extra time on PA Rails 1
+  1. Reminder that all class content is on the web site as text and slides

+:slide_title Continue and Review from last week